Boiling Point (2021 film): Plot

 Andy serves Alastair's table, where Alastair reveals that Andy owes him £200,000 and wants the payment in full to cover his private losses.
 Andy explains that he cannot reimburse him.
 Alastair offers to work together with Andy again and proposes that he should get a 70% share of the restaurant, leaving Andy and his other investors with just the remaining 30% to share between them.
 Meanwhile, the waiter Dean charms a group of ladies, one of whom inappropriately spanks him.
 Bartender Billy flirts with Robyn and they make plans to go to the club where Dean is DJing.

-Mary suffers a severe allergic reaction, which Camille had inadvertently caused.
+Mary suffers a severe allergic reaction, Camille is soon aware she has caused the error.
 Taking advantage of the situation, Alastair insists to Andy that Carly be the scapegoat, or else the restaurant—as well as their potential partnership—will fail.
 After Mary is picked up by an ambulance, the kitchen staff and Beth meet at the back of kitchen to determine the cause.
 They conclude that it was Andy's fault the food was contaminated: Earlier, he had unwittingly instructed Camille to use a bottle, containing walnut oil, as a substitute garnish.
 This culminates in Freeman chastising Beth, then lambasting Andy for his incessant tardiness, mistakes, and alcoholism.
 A fight nearly erupts between Andy and Freeman, which Carly prevents.

 The staff return to work as Carly attempts to quell Andy, until he reveals that Alastair insisted he lay the blame on her.
 Carly subsequently reaches her breaking point and declares she will seek another job.
-Andy goes to his office, where he drinks vodka and snorts cocaine.
+Andy goes to his office, where he has a mental breakdown.
+He drinks vodka and snorts cocaine.
+It is also revealed that the water bottle Andy had been repeatedly drinking from throughout the film did, in fact, contain vodka.
 He calls his ex-wife and asks her to tell his son he loves him, and that he will go to rehab.

-After ending the call, Andy disposes the drugs and liquor and starts to return to the kitchen before collapsing.
+After ending the call, Andy disposes the drugs and liquor and goes back to the kitchen but on his way there, he collapses to the ground.
 The staff's voices are heard calling his name frantically.